chadn/gphotos-albums/README.md

 # GPhotos Albums

-View a list of all your Google Photos Albums, and sort by name, number of items in each, or the default sort (which is usually most recently updated first but google will not confirm)
+View a list of all your Google Photos Albums all in one place.
+Sort by name, number of items in each, or the default sort (which is usually most recently updated first but google will not confirm)

 ## Overview